streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

 Prerequisites
 -------------

-* [Download](https://streamsets.com/opensource/) and [install](https://streamsets.com/documentation/datacollector/latest/help/#datacollector/UserGuide/Installation/InstallationAndConfig.html#concept_gbn_4lv_1r) StreamSets Data Collector (SDC).
-This tutorial uses SDC 3.1.0.0, but the instructions should apply to any version since 2.2.0.0.
-Please [file an issue](https://github.com/streamsets/tutorials/issues/new) if this is not the case!
+* [Download](https://streamsets.com/opensource/) and [install](https://streamsets.com/documentation/datacollector/latest/help/#Install_Config/InstallationAndConfig.html#concept_gbn_4lv_1r) StreamSets Data Collector (SDC).
+This tutorial uses Data Collector 3.4.2, but the instructions should apply to subsequent versions.
+Please [file an issue](https://github.com/streamsets/tutorials/issues/new) if this is not the case.
+* [Install a stage library](https://streamsets.com/documentation/datacollector/latest/help/datacollector/UserGuide/Installation/AddtionalStageLibs.html#concept_fb2_qmn_bz) that supports the Spark Evaluator.
+The Spark Evaluator is available in several CDH and MapR stage libraries.
+To verify the Spark version that a stage library includes, see the CDH or MapR documentation.
+For more information about the stage libraries that include the Spark Evaluator, see [Available Stage Libraries](https://streamsets.com/documentation/datacollector/latest/help/datacollector/UserGuide/Installation/AddtionalStageLibs.html#concept_evs_xkm_s5).
+Note that the Spark Evaluator does _not_ currently work with CDH 6.0.
-* [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK) 1.7 or later is needed to work with Scala.
+* Oracle [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK) 1.8 or later is needed to compile Java code and build JAR files.
 * [Scala](https://www.scala-lang.org/download/) version 2.10 or later and [sbt](http://www.scala-sbt.org/download.html) version 0.13 or later.

 The stage libraries that include the Spark Evaluator also include all necessary Spark dependencies.
-You must [install one of the following stage libraries](https://streamsets.com/documentation/datacollector/latest/help/index.html#datacollector/UserGuide/Installation/AddtionalStageLibs.html#concept_fb2_qmn_bz) if you have not already done so:

-* CDH 5.8 or higher
-* CDH Spark 2.1
-* MapR 5.2 or higher
-* MapR Spark 2.1

 You do *not* need to download or install a Spark distribution.

 Implementing a Skeleton Transformer
 -----------------------------------